Last updated on 21st April 2026 by Sarah Sarsby

 Indeed Labs skincare products image

-Disclaimer: dermoi! gifted me these Indeed Labs skincare products for review purposes, but all of my opinions remain unbiased and honest
+Disclaimer: These products were gifted to me for review purposes, but all thoughts are my own and unbiased

 Today, I’m going to be sharing my thoughts on 2 affordable skincare products from Indeed Labs – the Vitamin C Brightening Drops and NoAcid Pads Exfoliator.

 Indeed Labs is a popular and affordable skincare brand hailed for its effective formulae, so I was very excited to try out 2 of its products.
-But should the products become staples in your skincare routine or are you better off buying elsewhere?
-Please keep on reading for my sincere thoughts.
+But should the products become staples in your skincare routine, or are you better off buying elsewhere?
+Keep on reading for my sincere thoughts.

 What is Indeed Labs?

-Indeed Labs is a Canadian skincare brand with a goal of making people feel comfortable showing their real skin in front of HD cameras and in real life.
+Indeed Labs is an affordable Canadian skincare brand to make people feel comfortable showing their real skin in front of HD cameras and in real life.
 Its products promise to be highly effective, science-backed and deliver real results, while targeting specific skincare concerns for maximum results.

 We use only high-quality, proven active ingredients and remove everything else.
 That includes perfumes, low-quality ingredients, misleading claims, and airbrushed ads.